 - Spouses, sons, daughters, parents, and siblings of an individual eligible for a Special Immigrant Visa because of work for the U.S. Government in Iraq.

 - Syrians and Iraqis with approved I-130 family immigration petitions to the United States.
 More information on applying to DAP based on an approved I-130 is here.

 Can I apply from anywhere?

-If you had a DAP case through the IOM and are now in Europe, contact RSC Eurasia (ICC@iom.int) and RSC MENA (firstname.lastname@example.org) to ask them to transfer your case.
+If you have a DAP case that was being processed through IOM (RSC MENA) and are now in Europe, contact RSC Eurasia (ICC@iom.int) and RSC MENA (email@example.com) to ask them to transfer your case.
 There is no guarantee that they will transfer your case.

 From any other location, you can email firstname.lastname@example.org to request access to processing in your location.
 There is no guarantee that IOM will be able to transfer your case.